Fieldwork

 Freshly made guurml boortsg in Bulgan-sum, Khovd province, Mongolia

-A Mongolian ger 'yurt; house'
+A Mongolian yurt, or ger

 Freshly made gürmel boortsog in Bulgan-sum, Khovd province